gaetancollaud/digitalstrom-mqtt/README.md

 groups, areas, …).
 There is also an event endpoint, so you can react to some events.
 Unfortunately it’s pretty limited ( for example you don’t have an event when a device output is changed).

 Currently, digitalSTROM integrations with home automation systems are rare and sometimes limited.
-In [OpenHAB](https://www.openhab.org/addons/bindings/digitalstrom/), you can set a device value but you will not get notified when the output changes when you press on a physical button (for example).
-So for instance if you have a light state, and you press the physical button, the state is not reflected in the app.
+The intent of this app is to solve this issue as all of them support MQTT.

 ## Concept